Proposal and selection of candidates

 Nomination procedures for Union and division awards and medals

 A person is eligible to receive one EGU/EUG/EGS medal only once in their lifetime, except for the Union medals, which can be assigned only once to any person, including previous division medal awardees.
-With regards to ECS, any person is eligible to receive one outstanding ECS award in their lifetime.
+With regards to ECS, any candidate who complies with the Early Career Scientist definition is eligible to receive one outstanding ECS award in their lifetime.
 This can be either the Arne Richter Award for ECS or a Division ECS Award.

 All past EGU awardees and medallists are eligible for the Katia and Maurice Krafft Award, provided they have not previously received it.
 The same applies to the Union Service Award.